heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 - The application must be built using Maven with the `maven-shade-plugin` plugin
 - The application must use the picocli dependency
-- You can only use the Java classes seen in the course to process the files (you can use other libraries to help you once the files are opened) - See the [External dependencies](#external-dependencies) section
+- You can only use the Java classes seen in the course to process the files (you can use any other libraries to help you once the files are opened) - See the [External dependencies](#external-dependencies) section
 - Your application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word **slightly**, no